 For Orange in females and spotting in all cats, use the Hardy-Weinberg relationship to predict the proportion of each homozygous genotype and the heterozygous genotype.
 Read about the chi-square test of goodness-of-fit, download the spreadsheet from that page, and test how well your observed data fit the expected.
 Note that your "degrees of freedom" is based on an intrinsic hypothesis, so enter "1" under "intrinsic."
 Record the P-value.

 On Tuesday, Sept.
-4, you must turn in a lab report on this week's work.
+2, you must turn in a lab report on this week's work.
 It must be typed.
-The following information should be identical between your and your partner's reports, but it must be in both reports:
+It should have the following information in one or more tables:

 Return to the Genetics Lab syllabus